 Occluders hide 3D objects when they wouldn't be visible in real life.

-In this effect you'll use an occluder, which in this case is face mesh with a material applied to it to hide arms of the glasses when someone turns their head.
+In this effect you'll use an occluder to cover the face, hiding the arms of the glasses when someone turns their head.

 To create an occluder: